TritonDataCenter/pgstatsmon/docs/overview.md

 When pgstatsmon first encounters a new backend it attempts to do a few things.

-- Connects to the database as the 'postgres' user
+- Connects to the database as a superuser.
+The superuser's login name can be specified in the config file.
+The default superuser is 'postgres'.
 - Check if the database is a synchronous or asynchronous peer.
 If it is, pgstatsmon doesn't perform the rest of these steps
 - Collects the database server version number